imarzuoli/Thesis_marzuoli/README.md

 # Thesis_marzuoli

-Thesis pdf and Supplementary Movies submitted toward the PhD degree of Irene Marzuoli
+Supplementary Movies submitted together with the Thesis manuscript toward the PhD degree of Irene Marzuoli